Gepetto/gepetto-utils/docker/manylinux2014/README.md

 In the `config/config` file, set the variables for your project.

-The `config/packages` file need to be edited with the packages needed to build the wheels, they need to be specified one per line and will with `yum`.
+The `config/packages` file need to be edited with the packages needed to build the wheels, they need to be specified one per line and will be installed with `yum`.

 #### Example config to build wheels for eigenpy 2.4.3: